quanstorm/py-paho-mqtt-locust-azure/README.md

 From your local box: Edit these files to include the new VMs:

-list-of-vm.txt: include ONLY the newly created VMs, each on its own line in the format of sa@IP scp-launch-scripts.sh: each VM should be assign a UNIQUE launch script.
-The launch script files are pre-created under the ../launch-scripts folder start-locust-cluster.sh: add the new VMs to the list that Locust should spin up Copy script files to the Master node cd /Users/quan/source/parker-scale-test/utilities/vm-create ./scp-updated-scripts.sh
+list-of-vm.txt: include ONLY the newly created VMs, each on its own line in the format of sa@{IP}

+scp-launch-scripts.sh: each VM should be assign a UNIQUE launch script.
+The launch script files are pre-created under the ../launch-scripts folder

+start-locust-cluster.sh: add the new VMs to the list that Locust should spin up

+Then copy the modified script files to the Master node:

+cd /Users/quan/source/parker-scale-test/utilities/vm-create

+./scp-updated-scripts.sh

 ## Run the scripts to update
 ./ssh-keyscan.sh list-of-vm.txt

 ./scp-server-config.sh list-of-vm.txt

 ./scp-locust-scripts.sh list-of-vm.txt

 ./scp-launch-scripts.sh

 ./run-remote-vm-config.sh list-of-vm.txt